You Ain't Seen Nothing Yet (Bachman–Turner Overdrive song): Theme

-Development
+Composition and recording

 "You Ain't Seen Nothing Yet" was written by Randy Bachman.
-In The Rolling Stone Record Guide, writer Dave Marsh called the song "a direct steal from The Who", but "an imaginative one".
-The chords of the chorus riff are very similar to the ones used by the Who in their song "Baba O'Riley", and also the stuttering vocal is reminiscent of "My Generation".
-Bachman insists that the song was performed as a joke for his brother, Gary, who had a stutter, with no intention of sounding like "My Generation".
+According to Bachman, the song was performed as a joke for his brother, Gary, who had a stutter.
 They only intended to record it once with the stutter and send the only recording to Gary.

 Bachman developed the song while recording BTO's third album, Not Fragile (1974).
 It began as an instrumental piece inspired by the rhythm guitar on Dave Mason's "Only You Know and I Know".
 Bachman says "it was basically just an instrumental and I was fooling around...
 I wrote the lyrics, out of the blue, and stuttered them through."
 The band typically used the song as a "work track" in the studio to get the amplifiers and microphones set properly.

 But when winding up production for the album, Charlie Fach of Mercury Records said the eight tracks they had lacked the "magic" that would make a hit single.
 Some band members asked Bachman, "what about the work track?"
 Bachman reluctantly mentioned that he had this ninth song, but did not intend to use it on a record.
 He said, "We have this one song, but it's a joke.
 I'm laughing at the end.
 I sang it on the first take.
 It's sharp, it's flat, I'm stuttering to do this thing for my brother."

 Fach asked to hear it, and they played the recording for him.
 Fach smiled and said "That's the track.
 It's got a brightness to it.
 It kind of floats a foot higher than the other songs when you listen to it."

 Bachman agreed to rearrange the album sequence so the song could be added, but only if he could re-record the vocals first, without the stutter.
 Fach agreed, but Bachman says "I tried to sing it normal, but I sounded like Frank Sinatra.
 It didn't fit."
 Fach said to leave it as it was, with the stutter.

+Release

+"You Ain't Seen Nothing Yet" was not originally intended to be a single, but it became popular as an album cut.
+Radio stations all over the USA were giving it a great deal of airplay, as Not Fragile (1974) was soaring up the album charts—so much so that Bachman was embarrassed because he thought it was a stupid song, just something that he wrote as a joke.